STARTING A SOCIAL ENTERPRISE?

 JOIN SOCIAL ENTERPRISE UK

-For a one-off annual membership fee we provide social enterprises with a range of benefits including access to training, information and advice, discounted event attendance, PR and comms.
+For a one-off annual membership fee we provide social enterprises with a range of benefits including access to training, information and advice, discounted events and networking opportunities.

 SOCIAL ENTERPRISE UK MEMBERS IN ACTION